RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 ### Detailed View

 Now for the Big One; the **Detailed View**.
-This one isn't too bad mostly, but the metadata can be a real hassle to order so it looks nice.
+This one isn't too bad mostly, but the metadata can be a real hassle to order, so it looks nice.
 Each part of the metadata has to be done individually... but we'll jump off that bridge when we come to it.

 This is what we want to end up with: